Drawing Cyclohexane Chair Structures

 2. Add the Carbon at One End

-• Connect the parallel lines with a carbons atom and two bonds.
+• Connect the parallel lines by adding a carbon atom with two bonds—both leading up as shown.
 This is one of the six carbons in the cyclohexane ring.

 3. Add the Carbon at the Other End

-• At the other end connect the parallel lines with aother carbon atom and two lines (bonds).
+• At the other end connect the parallel lines with another carbon atom and two lines (bonds) both leading down as shown.
 This completes the two ends of the cyclohexane ring.

 4. Draw the Axial Bonds on the Top of the Ring

 • At each apex (corner) on the top of the ring, draw an axial bond pointing upwards.
-These bonds are perpendicular to the plane of the ring and alternate in direction (up and down) around the ring.
+Axial bonds alternate up and down from carbon to carbon, but they are always parallel to the ring’s vertical axis.

 • There should be three axial bonds pointing up on the top side of the ring.